Regularity for degenerate two-phase free boundary problems: Introduction

 The paper is organized as follows.
-In Section \ref{s. pre} we gather few tools that we shall use in the proofs of Theorem \ref{thm 1}, Theorem \ref{thm 2} and Theorem \ref{thm 3}.
+In Section \ref{s. pre} we gather few tools that we shall use in the proofs of Theorem \ref{thm 1} and Theorem \ref{thm 2}.
 In Section \ref{section exist and bound} we comment on existence and establish universal $L^\infty$ bounds for minima of problem \eqref{eq.variational}.
 Section \ref{s. proof thm 1} is devoted to the proof of Theorem \ref{thm 1} and in Section \ref{s. proof thm 2} we establish Log-Lip estimates for cavitation problems, proving therefore Theorem \ref{thm 2}.
 Under the condition $f \in L^q$, $q> n$, in Section \ref{S. nondeg} we show sharp linear growth and strong nondegeneracy properties for solutions to the cavitation problem $\gamma =0$.
 In Section \ref{S. stability} we investigate stability properties for the family of free problems $\mathcal{J}_\gamma$ in terms of the singular parameter $0 \le \gamma \le 1$.
 More precisely we show that local minima of functional $\mathcal{J}_\gamma$ converges to a local minima of the functional $\mathcal{J}_0$, as $\gamma \to 0$.
-In the final Section \ref{S. proof thm 3} we conclude the proof of Theorem \ref{thm 3}.

 \textbf{Acknowledgement} RL research has been funded by Capes and CNPq.
 OSQ has been partially supported by FAPESP/SP-Brazil.
 ET thanks support from CNPq-Brazil.